381YE Autumn Equinox winds of war

 In addition to the major conjunctions, the civil service has also identified a more traditional conjunction that would allow a large force of Imperial heroes to pass through the Sentinel Gate to Southmoor, in the Mournwold, close to the Jotun fortress of Hillstop.
 (OOC: A skirmish against the Jotun).

-By the time of the Autumn Equinox summit, the civil service will have completed reports for each of these conjunctions, which will be presented the the generals during the Muster.
+By the time of the Autumn Equinox summit, the civil service will have completed reports for each of these conjunctions, which will be presented to the generals during the Muster.
 The final decision about which major conjunctions to exploit, and who will take part in the battles, is the heavy responsibility of the generals alone.